What You'll Do On the People Side

 - Irreproachable technical skills.
 Your team should look up to you as a mentor.

-- Knowledge of industry trends in the web frontend space.
+- Knowledge of industry trends in tools and technologies.
 You can help your team make good tooling and framework decisions that will set them up for success.

 - At least two years of experience as an engineering manager of productive, high-performing teams.